In-School Mentoring

 The In-School Mentoring program requires a weekly visit of 1 hour for the duration of the school year.
 You are matched with a student in grades 1-8 based on common interests and location.
 The match takes place on school property during the school day and lasts until the end of the school year (April/June).

-Through regular outings, a relationship is developed between the Mentor and the child, built on trust and common interests, and is supported by our experienced Program Coordinators.
+Through regular meetings, a relationship is developed between the Mentor and the child, built on trust and common interests, and is supported by our experienced Program Coordinators.
 The result is a life-changing experience for both the volunteer Mentor and child.

 Our volunteers are caring adults, with various skill sets and a range of experience working with children.
 Volunteers are extensively screened, receive training regarding child safety, and are supported through consistent contact with Program Coordinators.